derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 ### 4. Gemini Limitations
 ----

-#### 4.1 Elastic Network
+#### 4.1 An Elastic Network

 ##### Description
-As network size is not constant, but rather grows and shrinks, we are interested in accounting for the edge case when not as many peers in the network lead to a peers being the only peers in a their respective hat or boot clubs, making them lonely unreachable islands in terms of routing.
+As network size is not a constant, but rather grows and shrinks, we are interested in accounting for the edge case when there aren't as many peers in the network, which leads to some peers being the only peers in a their respective hat or boot clubs, making them lonely unreachable islands in terms of routing.

 To further gain insight on such behavior, we've ran a little experiment to see at which node count do lonely islands appear and disappear.
 (Code available at [Hydrate/examples/distribution.go](https://github.com/pokt-network/hydrate/blob/main/examples/cmd/gemini/distribution.go))